turingschool/backend-curriculum-site/module2/projects/coupon_codes/index.md

 As a merchant
 When I visit one of my merchant invoice show pages
-I see the subtotal for my merchant from this invoice (that is, the total that does not including coupon discounts) And I see the grand total revenue after the discount was applied And I see the name and code of the coupon used as a link to that coupon's show page.
+I see the subtotal for my merchant from this invoice (that is, the total that does not include coupon discounts) And I see the grand total revenue after the discount was applied And I see the name and code of the coupon used as a link to that coupon's show page.
 ```